 Applicants are expected to demonstrate a high level of professional conduct throughout their period of supervised practice.
 They should be made aware of any breaches in conduct as soon as they occur.
-Persistent failure in ANY aspect of professional conduct may result in the applicant being deemed unfit to complete the period of supervised practice.
+Persistent failure in any aspect of professional conduct may result in the applicant being deemed unfit to complete the period of supervised practice.

-Skill Acceptable Not acceptable

-1 Adheres to IASLT code of professional

-conduct and ethics.

-2 Communicates with clients in a

-professional manner

-3 Obtains client consent in accordance with

-legal guidelines and the policies and

-procedures of the host agency

-4 Maintains all aspects of client

-confidentiality in accordance with legal and

-professional guidelines

-relationships with clients and carers

-Maintains appropriate professional

-relationships with colleagues

-Communicates with colleagues in a

-professional manner showing respect for

-their position, views and opinions

-Refrains from disparaging or

-unprofessional comments about the

-competencies of colleagues

-Adheres to the policies and procedures of

-the host agency e.g. health and safety,

-administration, record keeping etc.

-Shows punctuality in attendance, meeting

-deadlines and managing clinic time

-effectively

-Presents a professional image adhering to

-dress code and guidelines of the host

-agency

-Recognises own professional limits and

-competencies and works within

-professional boundaries

-Participates actively in developing own

-professional competencies.

-relationships with colleagues Communicates with colleagues in a professional manner showing respect for their position, views and opinions Refrains from disparaging or unprofessional comments about the competencies of colleagues Adheres to the policies and procedures of the host agency e.g. health and safety, administration, record keeping etc. Shows punctuality in attendance, meeting deadlines and managing clinic time effectively Presents a professional image adhering to dress code and guidelines of the host agency Recognises own professional limits and competencies and works within professional boundaries Participates actively in developing own
+Skill Acceptable Not acceptable 1 Adheres to IASLT code of professional conduct and ethics.
+2 Communicates with clients in a professional manner 3 Obtains client consent in accordance with legal guidelines and the policies and procedures of the host agency 4 Maintains all aspects of client confidentiality in accordance with legal and professional guidelines 5 Maintains appropriate professional relationships with clients and carers 6 Maintains appropriate professional relationships with colleagues 7 Communicates with colleagues in a professional manner showing respect for their position, views and opinions 8 Refrains from disparaging or unprofessional comments about the competencies of colleagues 9 Adheres to the policies and procedures of the host agency e.g. health and safety, administration, record keeping etc. 10 Shows punctuality in attendance, meeting deadlines and managing clinic time effectively 11 Presents a professional image adhering to dress code and guidelines of the host agency 12 Recognises own professional limits and competencies and works within professional boundaries 13 Participates actively in developing own professional competencies.